lnproxy/lnproxy-address/README.md

 Host on a domain you own to get a lightning address for a node you own with all invocies wrapped by lnproxy so that you don't ever reveal your node's pubkey.
+Automatically checks the payment hashes on wrapped invoices, so you get privacy without trusting anyone with your funds.

 Configuration is 100% manual,
 just make some json files in `user/username` and `node/username`.